alienzhou/giframe/README.md

 # giframe

-Extract the first frame in GIFs without reading whole bytes in both browsers and NodeJS.
+Giframe can extract the first frame in GIFs without reading whole bytes in both browsers and NodeJS.

-May be used for accelerating GIFs loading experiences and providing a progressive GIF displaying.
+It may be used for accelerating GIFs loading experiences and providing a progressive GIF displaying.

 ## Motivation